-The Firm represents employees in all areas involving labor and employment and the employer-employee relationship.
+The Firm represents employees, former employees, and contractors in all areas involving labor and employment and the employer-employee relationship.
 The Firm handles these matters in state and federal courts, arbitrations, as well as in hearings with the various governmental agencies, such as the Equal Employment Opportunity Commission (E.E.O.C.), Economic Development Department (E.D.D), and Department of Labor.
 The Firm handles numerous types of employment matters, including but not limited to, matters involving:

 If you have experienced discrimination or been harassed because of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, marital status, sex, age, or sexual orientation, the WLG can help you.
 Contrary to what most people believe, discrimination is not only unlawful when it comes to termination; it can also be found in decisions regarding hiring/firing, compensation, discipline, work assignments, benefits, promotion, and other areas.